Exceptionally smooth ride, rugged construction, convenient features, and versatile jog or walk capabilities. Boasts 9 seating positions.

 When folded, it's not as compact as side-by-side models.
 Some children get fussy when not seated beside each other.

-Folds easily into a compact 30" for convenient portability.
+Folds easily into a compact 30 inches for convenient portability.
 Has extra-large sun canopies.

 The ride is somewhat bumpy, and it's on the high end of the price spectrum.